Horizontal Scaling

 GET /readyz | Readiness probe | NATS is connected and JetStream is ready |

-Use /readyz for startup and readiness probes to ensure traffic isn’t routed to an instance that hasn’t finished connecting to NATS.
+Use /readyz for startup and readiness probes to ensure traffic isn’t routed to a server process that hasn’t finished connecting to NATS.

 Docker Compose